In this article, we will build a simple microservice application using Docker and deploy it on a local Kubernetes cluster.

 .

-This is obviously not a production-grade deployment and port forwarding is not recommended for production deployment but it’s a nice tool to debug Kubernetes applications locally.
+This is not a production-grade deployment and port forwarding is not recommended for production deployment but it’s a nice tool to debug Kubernetes applications locally.

 Summary